trucik/Java/README.md

 # Java
-Here will be Java projects
+Here will be Java projects.

 contact: